wp-plugins/events-manager-extended/readme.txt

 * Feature: you can now hide RSVP-able events that have no more spaces available
 * Feature: filter event list by category in admin interface is now possible
 * Feature: pagination in the events is now possible in the frontend using a new parameter for shortcode [events_list]: paging=1 (default=0)
+* Feature: you can now remove people and their associated bookings via the people page in the admin backend